Columbia MBA J-term Program: All You Need to Know

 Columbia J-term provides a few entries; the most well-known is their J-term, the most well-known entry of C.B.S.
 Although the course is only 10 months long, C.B.S. does not compromise on the quality of education or the availability of resources to its students.

-Columbia Business School understands that the typical two-year MBA program may not be the best fit for every student.
+The typical two-year MBA program at Columbia Business School understands that it may not be the best fit for every student.
 Their January-entry option allows qualifying students to skip the summer internship and complete their degree in only 16 months, lowering the opportunity cost of being out of work while studying.

 Aside from that, both entries are similar to one other.

 In every regard save the scheduling, the January term is identical to the August term: same instructors, same demanding core curriculum, same very selective admissions requirements.
-The university holds orientation in the spring for J-Term students, while it holds it in the summer for August-entry students.
+Orientation is held in the spring for J-Term students, whereas it is held in the summer for August-entry students.
 Begin their second terms.
 J-Term students complete their core courses over the summer, while

 The two tracks merge in the autumn of the second year, and all MBA students select electives from the same pool, have access to the same career management tools, run the same clubs, and graduate as a single class.
 In January, around 30% of full-time MBA students enrolled.